-Unfortunately it’s quite hard for a computer newbie to find and download the correct driver, not to mention installing it on the computer.
+Unfortunately it’s rather hard for a computer newbie to find and download the correct driver, not to mention install it manually on PC.
 So here we’ll show you how to update your Ralink RT3290 driver step by step.

 How to download and update your Ralink RT3290 driver